MDA SSC Launches Joint Public Consultation For Anti Siphoning List

 3. In order to ensure that the current anti-siphoning list is in line with market developments and consumer preferences, MDA and the Singapore Sports Council jointly launched a two-phase consultation on the proposed changes to the anti-siphoning regime.

 4. A consultative panel comprising representatives from the government, industry and a consumer group was convened in February to August this year to review and propose the changes to be made to the anti-siphoning regime.
 For the second phase, members of the public are invited to share their views on the proposed changes starting from today.
-The public consultation will close on Oct 18, 2012.
-For details of the consultation, click here.
+The public consultation will close on 18 October 2012.